BLACK GOLD AND GAS: NEWFOUNDLAND AND LABRADOR'S RICHES!

 After the quadrupling of oil prices during 1973-1974 andthe oil embargo imposed on US the oil exploration work in the so far neglected area of Newfoundland gathered steam.
 Oil consumption across the world is going strong (Reuters envisions a 32% increase in the global oil demand) but with the existing oil wells depleting and drying up fast, exploration and exploitation of newer oil fields has become a necessity.
 And Newfoundland and Labrador’s oil reserves have been nothing short of hidden oil treasures.
 Today after about four decades, there are no slow days in Newfoundland and Labrador’s oil industry.
 The work force is busy in exploration, extraction and expansion of the already progressive industry.
 Newfoundland and Labrador has upstream, midstream and downstream sectors.
 The province produces more than 300, 000 barrels of crude oil per day; which constitutes about 12% of Canada’s oil production.
 For a province that forms only 4.06% of Canada’s area, it’s a good achievement.

 Oil is transported from the production facilities to the allotted refineries through pipelines.
-The refineries refine or extract the more usable products from the crude oil namely gasoline, jet fuels, kerosene, asphalt, lubricating oil, natural gas etc.
+The refineries refine or extract the more usable products from the crude oil namely gasoline, jet fuels, kerosene, plus size corset tops, asphalt, lubricating oil, natural gas etc.

 Newfoundland and Labrador has three main crude oil fields namely Hibernia, Terra Nova and White Rose (see figure below)which are said to hold more than 1524 million barrels of oil.
 Fourth field at Hebron is set to produce oil in 2017.
 It is said to have estimated reserves of 700 million barrels of oil.
 All the oil reserves are non-renewable and finite; the oil fields might produce oil only for a quarter of the century.
 There are a few satellite fields that are also being developed by the parent companies of the already existing oil fields.